JLB & Associates Inc. Sells 52 Shares of O’Reilly Automotive, Inc. (NASDAQ:ORLY)

 JLB & Associates Inc. lowered its position in O’Reilly Automotive, Inc. (NASDAQ:ORLY) by 0.2% in the 1st quarter, Holdings Channel reports.
 The fund owned 21,339 shares of the specialty retailer’s stock after selling 52 shares during the quarter.
 O’Reilly Automotive accounts for 1.8% of JLB & Associates Inc.’s holdings, making the stock its 25th biggest holding.
 JLB & Associates Inc.’s holdings in O’Reilly Automotive were worth $10,824,000 as of its most recent SEC filing.

 Other large investors have also recently made changes to their positions in the company.
 Concord Wealth Partners bought a new position in shares of O’Reilly Automotive in the 4th quarter worth approximately $25,000.
-Childress Capital Advisors LLC bought a new position in shares of O’Reilly Automotive in the 4th quarter worth approximately $27,000.
+Childress Capital Advisors LLC bought a new position in O’Reilly Automotive during the 4th quarter valued at approximately $27,000.
 Harvest Fund Management Co.
-Ltd bought a new position in shares of O’Reilly Automotive in the 1st quarter worth approximately $35,000.
-Pinnacle Bancorp Inc. bought a new position in shares of O’Reilly Automotive in the 1st quarter worth approximately $36,000.
-Finally, Cumberland Partners Ltd bought a new position in shares of O’Reilly Automotive in the 4th quarter worth approximately $38,000.
+Ltd bought a new position in O’Reilly Automotive during the 1st quarter valued at approximately $35,000.
+Pinnacle Bancorp Inc. bought a new position in O’Reilly Automotive during the 1st quarter valued at approximately $36,000.
+Finally, Cumberland Partners Ltd bought a new position in O’Reilly Automotive during the 4th quarter valued at approximately $38,000.
 79.33% of the stock is owned by hedge funds and other institutional investors.

 O’Reilly Automotive (NASDAQ:ORLY) last released its quarterly earnings results on Tuesday, April 27th.
 The specialty retailer reported $7.06 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $5.47 by $1.59.
 The firm had revenue of $3.09 billion for the quarter, compared to the consensus estimate of $2.80 billion.
 O’Reilly Automotive had a return on equity of 545.81% and a net margin of 15.99%.
 The company’s revenue for the quarter was up 24.8% on a year-over-year basis.
 During the same period last year, the business posted $3.97 EPS.
 As a group, sell-side analysts predict that O’Reilly Automotive, Inc. will post 25.51 EPS for the current year.

-In related news, CFO Thomas Mcfall sold 11,140 shares of O’Reilly Automotive stock in a transaction on Thursday, March 25th.
-The stock was sold at an average price of $487.49, for a total transaction of $5,430,638.60.
-Following the transaction, the chief financial officer now directly owns 16,902 shares in the company, valued at $8,239,555.98.
+In related news, CEO Gregory D. Johnson sold 4,892 shares of O’Reilly Automotive stock in a transaction on Thursday, May 6th.
+The stock was sold at an average price of $560.52, for a total transaction of $2,742,063.84.
+Following the transaction, the chief executive officer now directly owns 7,043 shares in the company, valued at $3,947,742.36.
 The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
-Also, Director John Raymond Murphy sold 472 shares of O’Reilly Automotive stock in a transaction on Tuesday, May 11th.
-The shares were sold at an average price of $561.84, for a total value of $265,188.48.
+Also, SVP Jonathan Wyatt Andrews sold 3,125 shares of O’Reilly Automotive stock in a transaction on Monday, May 10th.
+The shares were sold at an average price of $564.73, for a total value of $1,764,781.25.
+Following the transaction, the senior vice president now owns 3,683 shares in the company, valued at $2,079,900.59.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders sold 108,207 shares of company stock worth $56,914,074.
-Company insiders own 2.11% of the company’s stock.
+Insiders have sold 108,207 shares of company stock worth $56,914,074 over the last quarter.
+2.11% of the stock is owned by company insiders.

 O’Reilly Automotive Profile